dyhes/zulip/SECURITY.md

 We send security announcements to our [announcement mailing list](https://groups.google.com/g/zulip-announce).
-If you are running Zulip in production, you should subscribe, by clicking "Join group" at the top of that page.
+If you are running Aloha in production, you should subscribe, by clicking "Join group" at the top of that page.

 ## Supported versions

-Zulip provides security support for the latest major release, in the form of minor security/maintenance releases.
+Aloha provides security support for the latest major release, in the form of minor security/maintenance releases.

 We work hard to make [upgrades][upgrades] reliable, so that there's no reason to run older major releases.

-See also our documentation on the [Zulip release lifecycle][release-lifecycle].
+See also our documentation on the [Aloha release lifecycle][release-lifecycle].

 [security-model]: https://zulip.readthedocs.io/en/latest/production/security-model.html